Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Sergeant Arés had a huge loveable smile as he took his helmet off.
 “Well, lookit you!
 Y’know, you guys are kinda my heroes?”

-Julian shook his hand and let him scan for implants while his comrade---a much smaller man they didn’t recognize---scanned Allison’s head.
+Julian shook his hand and let him scan for implants while his comrade - a much smaller man they didn’t recognize - scanned Allison’s head.
 “Us?
 Nah, come on-”

 “Dead serious, bro.”
 Arés said, diplomatically ignoring the way Julian had to massage his hand after the shake.
-“Last time I saw you and Miss Buehler---hi ma’am---we were pulling your busted asses out of an escape pod.
+“Last time I saw you and Miss Buehler - hi ma’am - we were pulling your busted asses out of an escape pod.
 Ain’t even been a year and here you are, back in the saddle.
 That’s fuckin’ impressive, ain’t that right bro?”

 The other operator nodded and offered a tight smile and an “Aye,” in a Scottish accent.
 He was sweeping the ship with some kind of scanner.